hakimel/reveal.js/slides/vuex/app-tests-01.md

 I know, I know, you are thinking
 "Wait, are we testing this useless app?
 What can go wrong here?"
-You are right, I did not tested this app at the beginning, but it's very useful for understanting, later on, how to test components which uses Vuex.
+You are right, I did not tested this app at the beginning, but it's very useful for understanding, later on, how to test components which uses Vuex.

 We are testing the sub-component, mocking the Vuetify pre-made components and passing specific properties.
 Then we expect that the mounted component match our snapshot.